 It’s the same with our spouse and why we hurt each other

-While in medicine, doctors may focus on treating the symptoms, if they do not address the root cause of the problem, it will not go away.
+While in medicine, doctors may focus on treating the symptoms, if they do not address the root cause, it will not go away.

 Similarly, whether dealing with your spouse or your child, if you do not bother to understand what it is motivating them, you will not be able to truly deal with the problem in the most effective way.